Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 7, 2025

 - Online associate degrees are most often offered with asynchronous class formats that allow you to shift your studies around to whatever parts of your day or your week make the most sense for your lifestyle and obligations

-The flexibility and affordability are a killer match for the kind of students that usually are interested in these programs.
+The flexibility and affordability are a killer match for the kind of students who are usually interested in these programs.
+Even with online coursework, you’ll still complete your practicum hours in person at approved facilities near you.

 An Associate Degree in Addiction Counseling Checks All the Boxes for Certification in California

-Earning certification to treat substance use disorders in California isn’t as simple as just getting a degree, although an associate degree wraps together three of the most important parts of licensure: taking required courses, meeting degree requirements, and completing practice hours.
+Earning certification to treat substance use disorders in California isn’t as simple as just getting a degree, though an associate degree brings together three of the most important parts of licensure: completing required courses, meeting degree requirements, and completing practice hours.

 The specific coursework that comes with these degrees is one of those parts.
-That curriculum checks the box for courses required to become certified through any of the three agencies that handle credentialing in the state.
+That curriculum meets the 315 hours of education required to become certified through any of the three agencies that handle credentialing in the state.

 The very fact of having a degree represents something above and beyond the minimum.
 An associate degree opens the door to more advanced options from CADTP and CAADE: